weaveworks-experiments/fleeet/docs/design/modules.md

 The trickier questions come when you consider what to do if the assigned clusters are still in a rollout when you begin another, i.e., there is already at least one cluster in updating state.
 Naively, you might simply wait until there are no clusters in updating state.

+What about if new clusters are assigned?
+There is nothing to do but give them the new configuration, but does this count against the budget for clusters in updating state?